pkking/quick-mirror-openeuler/README.rst

 mirrors should *not* modify the filelists.

 Assuming ``rsync`` is called with --delay-updates, downstream mirrors should always have a consistent view of the repository.
+Due to deletes happening after rsync runs, downstreams may briefly see a few extra files but if using the file lists this shouldn't matter.
 Changes should get out very quickly, because mirrors can poll frequently without overloading servers.

 Non-Fedora Usage
 ================

 Note that you can of course run the server component in your own repository, but the clients will of course need to specify ``REMOTE``, ``MASTERMODULE`` and the ``MODULES`` array to map module names to directories.
 The client also the